lizavolkova/pet-gallery/README.md

 - Modal is specific to rendering an image and dog description, could be made more generic
 - I'm not sure how well re-rendering of the masonry grid will work with 2000 nodes on the page.
 This would need to be tested and further optimized, such as restricting the re-render to only the visible viewport, or possibly breaking down the data into virtual "pages" and re-rendering those "pages".
 - Reflow of the page could be further test and optimized
+- Since the images are laoded via Promises, sometimes the ones further down the page are loaded before the ones higher up, which causes some jumps in the grid.
+This can be optimized by possibly preventing rendering of the image until the ones before it are loaded.